I barely wake up before the texts start.

 “Cute,” I say.
 And that’s that.

 We talk while I sip my drink and I watch him watch me.
 I’d be lying if I said it didn’t feel good to be finally getting some attention.
-We wind up standing in a corner, him behind me, his hands on my back, him whispering in my ear telling me who everyone is, who I should meet us not so discreetly talking about people.
+We wind up standing in a corner, him behind me, his hands on my back, him whispering in my ear telling me who everyone is, who I should meet, us not so discreetly talking about people.
 Every once in awhile, a new person enters the room, someone he needs to make feel important, if only momentarily.
 Every time he leaves, he kisses the tattoo on my shoulder, leans over and whispers in my ear, “Gotta go make moves.
-I’ll be right back love.”
+I’ll be right back, baby.”

 He never leaves my side for long.

 I don’t fail to notice that many of these trips to “make moves” are short lived when he catches another man moving towards the space I’m occupying.
 He’s not slick.

 He leaves again and I whip out my phone and text my sister.
 She makes me smile.
 I feel slightly less uneasy.
 For awhile I busy myself with a couple instant message conversations, trying not to sound too bitter when a friend tells me there’s someone out there for me.